spoo-me/url-shortener/README.md

 **Example**: **https://spoo.me/stats/ga**

-_**Please note**: You won't be able to view statistics for a password-protected page unless you provide its password._
+> _**Note:** You won't be able to view statistics for a password-protected page unless you provide its password._

+---

-# 🛠️ API DOCS
+# 🛠️ API Docs

-spoo.me has a `free` and `open-sourced` API that allows you to shorten URLs, view URL statistics, and more for your applications, websites, and services.
+Spoo.me offers a free, open-source API for URL shortening and statistics.
 **For detailed API documentation, please visit [https://spoo.me/api](https://spoo.me/api)**

+---

 # 🚀 Getting Started